Priyanshiag1/Customer-Segmentation/README.md

 README.md – You're here!

 **Project Overview**
-This project uses the K-Means clustering algorithm to divide customers into distinct segments based on:
+This project uses the K-Means and Aggolmerative Hierarchical clustering algorithm to divide customers into distinct segments based on:

 Annual Income,Spending Score